fuzzylabs/tech-deep-dive-blogs/image-embedding-blog/README.md

 $ zenml up
 ```

-Run the pipeline from the root directory of this repo:
+Run the pipeline from the `image-embedding-blog` directory:

 ```bash
 $ python3 zenml-pipeline/run.py